MR

 To Do-it-Yourself, open an account with any no-commission online brokerage in Canada, such as Wealthsimple Trade or Questrade.

-• Questrade: Questrade also allows you to purchase VEQT ETF for free (but when selling ETF, $4.95 – $9.95 charges apply.)
+- Questrade: Questrade also allows you to purchase VEQT ETF for free (but when selling ETF, $4.95 – $9.95 charges apply.)
 Select and open a Questrade account that suits your needs to get started.
-A Robo-advisor is your go-to for hands-on and low-cost methods of managing your ETF portfolio.
+A Robo-advisor is your go-to for hands-on and low-cost ETF portfolio management methods.

-A Robo-advisor can help you make your portfolio rebalance automatically when you make a deposit or when your portfolio veers off course from its target allocation.
+A Robo-advisor can help you make your portfolio rebalance automatically when you deposit or when your portfolio veers off course from its target allocation.

 The fact is that while Robo-advisor’s fees may be higher than those of zero-commission online brokerages, you can’t compare the service.